 Your exhibit is the first thing people experience, so it must be interesting and inviting.
 Every exhibit needs to have a clear focal point to tell your story.
 Often exhibits are cluttered with too many things—too many design elements, too much copy, too many products— all competing for attention.
 As a result, the exhibit fails to communicate your message clearly.

 Exhibits are also communicating subtleties about your brand –expressed by your specific look, feel, and architecture.
 Your exhibit should be tailored appropriately to engage with your local audience – whether through live presentations, hospitality, demos, or other methods.
 Too often, companies take the same approach they use in their home country and expect it to work just as well overseas, which is rarely the case.
-For example, hospitality is a crucial aspect of a trade show space in Mexico City.

 Strive to have consistency in your branding with relevance to the local audience.